Bear Stearns Mortgage Pass-Through Certificates Litigation

 Harborview MBS Litigation

 New Jersey Carpenters Health Fund, et al., v.
-The Royal Bank of Scotland Group, PLC (S.D.N.Y.): Litigation gave rise to a $275 million settlement with Royal Bank of Scotland.
-Cohen Milstein was lead counsel in a complex case, in which presiding Judge Loretta A. Preska, of the U.S. District Court, Southern District of New York, commented on the “job well done” by the Cohen Milstein team.
+The Royal Bank of Scotland Group, PLC (S.D.N.Y.): Cohen Milstein was lead counsel in this a certified MBS class action against the Royal Bank of Scotland involving certain Harborview Mortgage Loan Pass-Through Certificates.
+On November 4, 2014, the court granted final approval a $275 million settlement.
+Presiding Judge Loretta A. Preska of the U.S. District Court for the Southern District of New York commended the Cohen Milstein team on a “job well done.”

 In re Harman International Industries, Inc. Securities Litigation